TassianaMilka/J-P-/Java/README.md

 7.Object-oriented methods and functions;

-8. All the statements of the exercises were created by myself.
+8.All the statements of the exercises were created by myself.

 --------------------------------------------------------------------------------------------------------------------------------
 # Resumen en Español